mkunkel/board_game_capstone/doc/user_stories.md

 I want to be able to enter details about the games in my collection In order to keep track of my collection.

-  Usage: ruby game.rb --add "Shadows Over Camelot"
+  Usage: ./game --add "Shadows Over Camelot"

 Acceptance Criteria:
 * Requests additional information